otekolste/collab-project-1/README.md

 ### Server-side APIs used:

 [YouTube Data API](https://developers.google.com/youtube/v3) for finding and embedding trailers into the webpage

+[Youtube iFrame](https://developers.google.com/youtube/iframe_api_reference) referenced for embedding trailers into the webpage (check gamesPage.js for the location of the code)

 [RAWG API](https://rawg.io/apidocs) for the video game data